swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 change and will only result in a warning code that used `@unknown default:` clause.
 This allows developers to commit to the API of an enum in a non-source breaking way.
-Adding an `@extensible` annotation is a source breaking change in modules that have **not** enabled the `ExtensibleEnums` language features or are compiled with resiliency.
+Adding an `@extensible` annotation to an exisitng public enum is a source breaking change in modules that have **not** enabled the `ExtensibleEnums` language features or are compiled with resiliency.

 ## Effect on ABI stability